Is there any credence to the idea that the sacred name Yahweh should be protected from possible misuse by demanding that it should not be spoken?

 These words it is not permitted us to state explicitly, to the letter, but we will indicate their purport.
 (Josephus Antiquities 3:5:4)

 Josephus could not record them “to the letter” because he was forbidden even to write the sacred name, his being an historical work and not specifically a manuscript for Biblical study by the few “pious” ones.

 From the period before the fall of Jerusalem and the Temple in 70 C.E., we also possess evidence from the Qumran scrolls.
 The Manual of Discipline, for example, ordered that:

 Any man who mentions anything by the Name which is honored above all shall be set apart.”
 (Man. of Disc., 6:27; DSS, p.
 380)

 Proof of the legal prohibition is likewise found in the Mishnah, which is a compilation of the Jewish oral laws built upon the traditions of their fathers.
-These oral laws were in full force during the first century prior to the destruction of the Temple in 70 C.E.
+These oral laws were in full force during the 1st century prior to the destruction of the Temple in 70 C.E.

 In this book we find that a blasphemer was not culpable of a death sentence unless “he exactly pronounces the name (Yahweh).”
 (Sanhedrin 7:5)

 It also reports that “in the Temple they pronounced the name as it is written, but in the provinces with a substituted word.”
 (Sotah 7:6; Tamid 7:2 [33b])